tryffel/virtualpaper/Readme.md

 * Save any key-value metadata to documents
     * If configured, try to match key-values automatically from documents
     * Detect document date
-* REST api (swagger documentation is located at api/swaggerdocs/swagger.yaml)
+* REST api (swagger documentation is located at api/swaggerdocs/swagger.json) or at <virtualpaper-instance>/api/v1/swagger.json
 * Full-text-search
 * **Total number of users is limited to 200.** This is because Meilisearch has a limit of 200 indices, and each user uses one index.
 The benefit for own index is that each user can now configure their personal settings: